 For the physical space of the Leslie Pool itself, I fabricated a series of wood-and-brass plaques, installed on the concrete pool floor near large colonies of moss, labeling them in an aesthetic manner meant to echo the historical style of European botanical conservatories.

 Jessica and I collaborated to produce and print a tri-fold brochure detailing the three dominant mosses in the pool: Silver-moss (Bryum argenteum), Redshank (Ceratodon purpureus), and Golden Thread-moss (Leptobryum pyriforme).
-The brochure included some summary information about moss habitats in urban environments and detailed information about each moss species, including microscope photos.
+The brochure included some summary information about moss habitats in urban environments and detailed information about each moss species, including microscope photos taken by Jessica.
 The brochures were available on-site at the pool through the duration of the exhibition.

 As a nod to my childhood fascination with field guides, I designed the cover of the brochure to mimic the old Golden Guides I had when I was young.
 Recommended reading on moss, and general inspirational observations about the microworld that surrounds us: Gathering Moss: A Natural and Cultural History of Mosses, by Robin Wall Kimmerer.